Herbal Products for Anxiety, Depression, Fibromyalgia and Insomnia

 7. Buscemi N, Vandermeer B, Pandya R, et al. Melatonin for treatment of sleep disorders.
 Evid Rep Technol Assess (Summ).
 Nov 2004;(108):1-7.

-As always, feel free to contact us at The Pharmary Rx with any questions, comments, or concerns.
+As always, feel free to contact us at Coast Compounding Pharmacy with any questions, comments, or concerns.